isomerpages/moe-hougangpri/_hgp-experience/Total Curriculum/Sexuality Education in Schools.md

 **At Hougang Primary School, the following Sexuality Education lessons will be taught in 2023:**

-**2023 Sexuality Education Lessons in CCE 2021**

 #### **Primary 5**